melvinw/cafr-parser/README.md

 the Governmental Accounting Standards Board (GASB).
 This report is called a Comprehensive Annual Financial Report (CAFR).
-While some governments legally require that CAFRs be published in machine readable formats like XML-based eXtensible Business Reporting Language (XBLR), they are in the minority.
+While some governments legally require that CAFRs be published in machine readable formats like XML-based eXtensible Business Reporting Language (XBRL), they are in the minority.
 Many governments still make their CAFRs publicly available in PDF format, though.

 This repository contains some python scripts that you can use to parse CAFRs in